rohitutekar123/Shell-Example-Rohit/README.md

->> First-shell.sh -> Print name using echo
+>> First-demo.sh -> Print name using echo

->> Second-shell.sh -> Making directory using mkdir and inside directory create two files
+>> Second-demo.sh -> Making directory using mkdir and inside directory create two files

+>> Third-demo.sh -> Checking the health of CPU, Disk and Memory